 Guidance around self-isolation

-If anyone experiences mild coronavirus/flu symptoms (a temperature of 37.8 degrees or above and/or a new persistent cough), the entire household should self-isolate for 14 days.
+If anyone experiences mild coronavirus/flu symptoms (a temperature of 37.8 degrees or above, a new persistent cough or a loss of/change in your normal taste or smell), the entire household should self-isolate for 14 days.
 This means that if anyone in your household shows mild symptoms, you should all stay at home and isolate.
 If this happens, please contact the hub.

 The DfE have also issued a recommendation that anyone showing mild symptoms while at the hub should be sent home, and the household should self-isolate for 14 days, as outlined above.
 This includes staff and pupils.
 If pupils start displaying symptoms at the hub we will call you immediately and arrange transport.